Haslam to present tax plan

-House Finance Committee chair Rep. Terri Lynn Wilson, R-Lancaster, spoke about the plan Thursday during a Mt.
+House Transportation subcommittee chair Rep. Terri Lynn Weaver, R-Lancaster, spoke about the plan Thursday during a Mt.
 Juliet town hall meeting and said Haslam or a representative will present the plan Wednesday at noon, while Art Laffer will offer a rebuttal and other options.

 Laffer, member of former President Ronald Reagan’s Economic Policy Advisory Board, is known for his Laffer Curve economic theory.

-“He goes all over the United States and brags about Tennessee and how we are the poster child on low tax, broad based and he says we’re doing something right,” Wilson said.
+“He goes all over the United States and brags about Tennessee and how we are the poster child on low tax, broad based and he says we’re doing something right,” Weaver said.

 Haslam’s IMPROVE Act cuts the sales tax on groceries another half percent ($55 million) to 4.5 percent, while it increases the road user fee or gas tax by 7 cents for a gallon of gas and 12 cents for a gallon of diesel and increases car registration fees by $5 for the average passenger vehicle, which is expected to bring in $278 million in new dollars for Tennessee Department of Transportation projects.

 “I’m very excited.
-There are about four or five plans that have been put in place,” Wilson said.
+There are about four or five plans that have been put in place,” Weaver said.

 Rep. Mark Pody, R-Lebanon, spoke during the meeting about Rep. David Hawk, R-Greeneville, and his plan to address transportation needs.